 There will be hospital pajamas to wear for your surgery.
 You can bring your own robe and slippers.

 Someone from the child life staff may come to show you pictures about going to surgery and help you learn more about your surgery.
-(You also can look at pictures ahead of time by checking out our online coloring book about Children’s Hospitals and Clinics of Minnesota.
+(You also can look at pictures ahead of time by checking out our online coloring book about Children’s Minnesota.
 You can print your very own copy.)

 You will then meet with your surgeon, anesthesiologist, nurse anesthetist, and operating room nurse.
 They will ask you and your parents again if your name and birth date are correct on your ID bracelet.
 They also will ask what the doctor is going to help you with today and if you are allergic to anything.
 If you have any questions about your surgery they can answer them for you.